matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 event: Beginners Introduction to Computational Chemistry
 event_url: https://vuw.libcal.com/event/XX

-<p>summary: Beginners Introduction to Computational Chemistry
+summary: Beginners Introduction to Computational Chemistry
 abstract: "This workshop will be highly interactive and hands-on and aimed at those who have not yet tried computational chemistry on molecules.
 You don't need to be a chemist!
-High-school chemistry or biology is enough.</p>
+High-school chemistry or biology is enough.

-<p>Also suitable for those beginners who are looking for a bit more help.
-Do you already have the basics and want to talk through a project or problems, come along for some expert advice!</p>
+Also suitable for those beginners who are looking for a bit more help.
+Do you already have the basics and want to talk through a project or problems, come along for some expert advice!

 We will be using the Gaussian/GaussView suite of programs for which the University has a site license.
 We will also talk about where quantum chemical computational chemistry can be useful, and where/what other computational chemistry methods are possible.

 Do you want to:
--create a reliable 3D visualisation of your molecule -compute and visualise molecular vibrations (IR, Raman) -compute an NMR spectrum
+*create a reliable 3D visualisation of your molecule *compute and visualise molecular vibrations (IR, Raman) *compute an NMR spectrum
--understand a bit more about the bonding in your molecule -just see what computational chemistry can do
+*understand a bit more about the bonding in your molecule *just see what computational chemistry can do
--talk over which methods might be best for your project."
+*talk over which methods might be best for your project."

 location: In person KK218 Cyber Comms lab
 # address: